kamilsadik/localdapp/README.md

 # Instructions

-Users should download this repo, and populate a .env file with:
+Users should download this repo, and populate a .env file in the root directory containing:

 ```
 WALLET_PRIVATE_KEY=""